Out (magazine): History

 Out was founded by Michael Goff in 1992 as editor in chief and president.
 The executive editor was Sarah Pettit (since deceased).
 In 1996, owner Robert Hardman fired Goff and hired Henry E. (Hank) Scott, a former New York Times Co. executive, as president of Out Publishing Inc., with the charge to rescue the financially troubled magazine company.
 When Scott joined Out, the company had annual revenues of less than $4 million and expenses of $7 million.
 Scott changed Out's LGBT focus, arguing that gay men and lesbians had little in common other than political and legal issues.
-He fired Pettit and hired James Collard, editor of Attitude, a gay magazine published in the U.K., to refocus Out on an affluent and style-conscious gay male audience.
+He fired Pettit and hired James Collard, editor of Attitude, a gay magazine published in the UK, to refocus Out on an affluent and style-conscious gay male audience.
 Audited circulation grew by 67 percent to over 130,000 and the household income of the average Out reader, as measured by MRI, grew from $70,000 a year to $90,000 a year.
 With the help of Lou Fabrizio, a senior advertising executive whom Scott hired from The New York Times, Out began attracting major fashion advertisers and brands such as Saturn, which previously had not advertised in gay publications.
-Three years after Scott took control of Out, it had tripled its revenue and become the largest-circulation gay magazine in U.S. history.
+Three years after Scott took control of Out, it had tripled its revenue and become the largest-circulation gay magazine in US history.
 Those changes positioned the publication for a sale by Hardman to LPI Media in 2000.

 In 2001 the circulation was 100,000.
 Judy Wieder, who was the first female editor in chief of The Advocate, became the first female editorial director of Out.
 By 2006, when the magazine was acquired by PlanetOut, Out's circulation had reached 130,000.
 Out attracted international attention when it published its debut Power Issue in May 2007, with a cover that featured two models wearing masks of journalist Anderson Cooper and actor Jodie Foster above the cover line, "The Glass Closet".
 Some lesbians have criticized Out for primarily focusing on gay men.
-A writer for the website After Ellen noted that in 2008, no lesbians were featured on the magazine's cover, and that only 22% of the persons featured in the Out100 were lesbians.
+A writer for the website AfterEllen noted that in 2008, no lesbians were featured on the magazine's cover, and that only 22% of the persons featured in the Out100 were lesbians.